 Last but not least are the terms for married people.
 Marriage is important in Cantonese culture.
 Their beliefs and traditions are rooted in the traditional Chinese culture, wherein they believe that family is the most important thing in life.
 So if you marry someone, you will not only marry that person but their whole family.
 You have to respect them the way you respect yours.
 So if you are planning to marry a local, it is essential to learn Cantonese vocabulary for families related to married people.

 Cantonese Words And Phrases Related To Family

 Now that you have learned the Cantonese vocabulary for family, you are now ready to use those in sentences for better pronunciation.
 Here are some sentences you can use to practice your spoken language about Cantonese vocabulary for family.

-Ling App is a language learning app developed to help language learners learn languages conveniently and fun.
-If you often bring a dictionary with you, with Ling App, you don’t have to because everything can be learned as long as you have a phone/computer and internet connection.
-Vocabularies are arranged like flashcards with audio recordings from native speakers.
+The Ling app is a language learning app developed to help language learners learn languages conveniently and with more fun.
+If you often bring a dictionary with you, with the Ling app, you don’t have to because everything can be learned as long as you have a phone/computer and internet connection.
+Vocabulary words are arranged like flashcards with audio recordings from native speakers.